×

 }

-// Function to get the largest element from an array
+// Utility to get max element

 for (int i = 1; i < n; i++)